 if you have an on-campus class or think you will be using campus facilities, including the library, you must have a Campus Card to identify yourself as a Loyola student.
 If you currently do not have a Campus Card, at any time after you register for courses, go to the Student Services Center, located on the first floor of the Corboy Law Center, 25 E. Pearson, at the Water Tower Campus or the first floor of the Sullivan Center at the Lake Shore Campus.
 There is no charge for the card, but you will be assessed a $25 fee for replacement cards.

 Please note that you can obtain your card before the start of each session, however, students need to be registered for courses first.

 U-Pass will not be available during the breaks per contractual agreements.
 Shuttles & 8-RIDE will not be in service.

-Students who purchased parking permits for the academic year will be able to use their permit for parking throughout January 2017.
-Fall 2016 Commuter parking permits will expire on Saturday, December 31st If a student attending J-Term signs up for Spring 2017 parking by December 30th, 2016, J-Term parking will be included.
+Students who purchased parking permits for the academic year will be able to use their permit for parking throughout January.
+Fall commuter parking permits will expire on December 31.
+If a student attending J-Term signs up for Spring parking by December 30, J-Term parking will be included.
 Be sure to request this when you purchase your spring permit at the Campus Transportation office.
-All other students will pay the daily rate of $7/day.
+All other students will pay the daily rate of $8/day.

 For general questions, e-mail firstname.lastname@example.org.
 If you are a current Loyola student, please talk to your academic advisor or your dean's office at the Water Tower Campus or the Lake Shore Campus.
 Staff will be able to answer many of your questions or refer you to someone who can.
-For questions relating to technology involved in teaching or taking an online class please contact firstname.lastname@example.org.
-Also, visit the Hub, a one-stop resource for all your student service questions.
+Also, visit the Hub in Sullivan Center, a one-stop resource for all your student service questions.